 Power Walkthrough contains templates and frameworks based on McREL’s decades-long research and analysis of effective teaching and leading, including Classroom Instruction That Works, Classroom Instruction that Works with English Language Learners, and The 12 Touchstones of Good Teaching.

-McREL partners with Harris School Solutions, which provides the technology platform.
+McREL partners with Harris Education Solutions, which provides the technology platform.

 Based on nearly 5,000 walkthroughs, this graphic shows evidence that teachers are setting classroom objectives in 75% of the classrooms.
 Are learning objectives visible to students in your classrooms?